-Most prize programs that fundraiser companies offer are geared towards younger students.
-This makes sense because these students make up the vast majority of brochure sales.
-The prizes are usually of lower quality which doesn’t matter as much to younger students.
+Most prize programs that fundraiser companies offer are geared toward younger students.
+This makes sense because these students make up most of the brochure sales.
+The prizes are usually lower quality which doesn't matter as much to younger students.

-Unfortunately high school students are more particular than their younger peers.
-What makes it worse is there aren’t many viable options that are appealing to high school students who probably won’t settle for traditional prizes.
-So if you're looking for sports fundraising ideas you'll need to think outside the box a little.
+Unfortunately, high school students are more particular than their younger peers.
+What makes it worse is there aren't many viable options that appeal to high school students who probably won't settle for traditional prizes.
+So if you're looking for sports fundraising ideas, you'll need to think outside the box a little.

-Sportswear prize programs have been proven to be effective at motivating older students to sell out of their brochure.
-High school sports fundraising has done particularly well using sportswear prize incentives.
-Here are 3 reasons why you may want to consider it as well for your group:
+Sportswear prize programs have effectively motivated older students to sell from their brochures.
+High school sports fundraising has done exceptionally well using sportswear prize incentives.
+Here are three reasons why you may want to consider it as well for your group:

 1. High School Students Want Quality Prizes

-Sponsors need to understand that most high school students don’t pay attention to a prize program unless it’s something that’s truly unique.
-Unless they have another reason to sell they just won’t put in the effort.
-If high schools students are going to work for a fundraiser they want quality as well as items they can relate to.
+Sponsors must understand that most high school students ignore a prize program unless it's unique.
+They won't put in the effort unless they have another reason to sell.
+If high school students are going to work for a fundraiser, they want quality as well as items they can relate to.

 2. Sports Teams Already Need Sportswear

 Sports teams already use sportswear as a part of their regular activities.
-In addition to regular game uniforms, they need practice gear, travel uniforms and equipment bags.
-Earning customized garments with their team name and school colors are something players can identify with.
-Sponsors like it because they have a chance to get useful sportswear items for their players without having to pay for it.
+In addition to regular game uniforms, they need practice gear, travel uniforms, and equipment bags.
+Earning customized garments with their team name and school colors is something players can identify with.
+Sponsors like it because they can get sportswear items for their players without paying for them.

 3. Sportswear Helps Set Fundraising Goals